jeremypedersen/cloud-scripts/aws/sagemaker-studio/README.md

-# SageMaker Studio Scripts
+# SageMaker Studio scripts

-Scripts to setup and manage SageMaker studio environments (domains), users, and apps.

-## `delete-all-kernel-gateways.py`

-This script asks for an AWS region name for input (such as `us-east-1`) and then deletes any and all KernelGateways found in that region.
+Scripts for working with SageMaker studio.
+The currently included scripts are: